edman/edman.github.io/about.md

 ![About something else](/assets/about-others.jpg)
 <p class="caption">Proud finisher of a half marathon</p>

-Besides computers I am interested in photography and sports.
+Besides computers I have great interest in photography and sports.
 I ran a half-marathon on fall 2015 and intend to complete a full marathon in the next year or so.
+The perfect Sunday afternoon plan is gathering a group of friends over for a backyard barbecue and beer.
 I am a fluent English speaker, native in Portuguese, and can speak Korean well enough for casual settings.

 Thanks for reading.
 If you like my website, make sure to get in contact for comments or suggestions.
 Find me on [github](http://github.com/edman),